tarnasi/countries-data/readme.md

 # Countries App

-It showes us the information of any countries.
+It shows us the information of any countries.

 ## Main Page